Case Study: £150,000 Compensation for Medical Negligence Birth Injury

 How We Helped

-The client approached our Medical Negligence Lawyers to make a medical negligence claim against the NHS trust responsible.
+The client approached our Medical Negligence Solicitors to make a medical negligence claim against the NHS trust responsible.
 The lawyer on the case instructed experts in obstetrics to look at the circumstances of the case.
 The experts were of the opinion that the emergency forceps delivery had not been performed to a reasonable standard.

 The defendants subsequently admitted that an experienced consultant was on call at the time and was available to attend the emergency situation, but instead, the junior doctor chose to attempt the very tricky and technical delivery – endangering both the mother and baby.